- noting or pertaining to a class of igneous rocks that have solidified far below the earth's surface.

 As to flint, that would not be wanting in these regions of Plutonic origin.The Mysterious Island

-He has neither the cunning nor the ambition to establish the plutonic empire with it.The Perfect Wagnerite
+He has neither the cunning nor the ambition to establish the Plutonic empire with it.The Perfect Wagnerite

-In the plutonic system, there is one simple and constant order assumed, which may be supposed eternal.The Life of Sir Humphrey Davy, Bart.
+In the Plutonic system, there is one simple and constant order assumed, which may be supposed eternal.The Life of Sir Humphrey Davy, Bart.
 LL.D., Volume 2 (of 2)

 The plutonic rocks which penetrate them are generally granite of various degrees of firmness.

 They loved their city and worked for it with a plutonic energy which was always ardently vocal.The Magnificent Ambersons

 "pertaining to or involving intense heat deep in the earth's crust," 1796, coined by Irish scientist Richard Kirwin (1733-1812) from comb. form of Pluto (as god of the underworld) + -ic.
 Especially in reference to early 19c. geological theory (championed by Hutton) that attributed most of the earth's features to action of internal heat, a theory which triumphed over its rival, neptunism, which attributed them to water.
 Related: Plutonism; Plutonist.